Reporting in from St Andrews in Scotland!

 This move starts with an SLDL and goes into a single leg squat.
 Like the backwards lunge to SLDL this exercise challenges balance and coordination and is even more difficult.

 Find these exercises and more like them in The Ultimate Athlete Project (UAP).
-We're opening again to new members in about a month.
-In The Ultimate Athlete Project we have over 200 different exercises.
+You'll never be bored in the UAP because we have over 200 different exercises!
 Most importantly, we organize these exercises into a long term plan to help you make the most of your off season training.
 In the UAP you'll be able to choose a schedule, from 2 hours a week to 6 hours a week and know exactly what to do when you head to the gym.
-Sign up here to learn more and to be the first to know when we're open!